Due to circumstances beyond our control there will be no IFAAB in 2020.

-Twenty-eighth Annual Meeting will be held in Phoenix, AZ
+Twenty-eighth Annual Meeting Phoenix, AZ

 Friday, February 8th – Sunday February 10th